JBecnel/AeroWeather/_README.md

 ### **2. Data Storage**
 - **SQLite Database**:
-  - Acts as the central repository for storing and processed data.
+  - Acts as the central repository for storing data.
   - Chosen for its simplicity, lightweight nature, and compatibility with Python.
   - Supports rapid prototyping and is suitable for small to medium datasets.